Photo of Shawn Graham

 His teaching explores historical methods and digital history at all levels, including seminars in the collaborative MA Digital Humanities program, as well as in the MA Public History program.

 He wrote ‘The Historian’s Macroscope‘, a handbook to big data in digital history, for undergraduates with Ian Milligian (Waterloo) and Scott Weingart (Carnegie Mellon).
-The open access version of the book, along with supplementary materials, may be viewed at http://themacroscope.org.
-The volume has been translated into standard Chinese, and a second edition is under contract.
+The Second Edition was published in 2022 with Kim Martin (Guelph) as a new author.
+The open access version of the first edition, along with supplementary materials, may be viewed at http://themacroscope.org.
+The volume has been translated into standard Chinese.

 Dr. Graham’s github code repository is here.